cdoremus/deno-fresh-oauth/README.md

 **The refresh token**

 Another concept in the OAuth flow is the refresh token.
-This token is sent back with the access token and used when the access token expires to get a new access token.
+This token is sent back with the access token and used when that token expires to get a new access token.

 In the case of Github, the access token expires after one year, so the refresh